Technics Amplifier Repairs

 This was blowing one of the transformer fuses.
 A quick check found the o\p transistors short circuit collector-emitter.
 These were changed, not having the originals as a replacement I used MJ15024\25.
 The amp powered up but the protection was still operating.
 The 2SC1628 was faulty in the other channel, replaced with a 2SC1124 I had hanging around, worked okay after.

-This monster worked fine but the large displays lights weren't, looked like a couple of bulbs required, in fact there are 16! in banks of 4 in series.
-14v 40mA wire ended fit okay.
+This monster worked fine but the large displays lights weren't, looked like a couple of bulbs were required, in fact there are sixteen! in banks of four connected in series.
+14 V 40 mA wire ended fit okay.

 From the 1980's, this would drop the speaker relay out at random intervals and some of the front input led's weren't lighting.
 Ended up soldering the ribbon cable from the front panel direct to the pcb as the connector had lost its job description (or springiness!), this sorted the led's, and there were dry joints on the current sink transistor for one channel in the voltage amp section (front of the big ic), also the connector that's at the front of the main pcb was soldered direct near the offending transistor.
 It's best to blanket solder the pcb's as they are getting prone to dry joints, including the class AA ic and driver transistors behind the front panel.
 The amp is almost totally DC coupled and any problems could spell the end of difficult to get parts.
 The whole main pcb, back panel connectors and front panel need to be removed and inverted to get at them.
 The setup for the bias is 40mV across the outer pins of the connector on the main pcb at the narrow end!
 Check for <50mV after 15mins.

 This amplifier was taking longer and longer to energise the speaker relay, found the 820k (r413) at twice the value and the 10k (r414) burnt but correct value, replaced these and operation was back to normal.